 The foundation of Kirk’s Iowa program was established in his first two seasons and began to pay dividends late in the 2000 season when the Hawkeyes won in double overtime at Penn State.
 Iowa returned home the following week to post a 27-17 win over Big Ten co-champion Northwestern, ranked 12th in the nation at the time.

 And while Ferentz has guided the Iowa program to great success on the field, the Hawkeyes have also made their mark in the classroom.
-In the most recent release on academic standings (October, 2013), Iowa's football team compiled a Graduation Success Rate (GSR) of 82, which is 14 points above the national average.
-The 2012-13 Academic Progress Report (APR) showed a score of 961 for Iowa football, a 12-point increase from the previous year and a score that ranked well above the national average.
+In the most recent release on academic standings (October, 2014), Iowa’s football team once again compiled a Graduation Success Rate (GSR) that ranked above the national average.
+The 2012-13 Academic Progress Report (APR) showed a score of 969 for Iowa football, a score that ranked 18 points above the national average for football programs.

 In 2005, Iowa tied Southern Cal and Virginia Tech with the best football student-athlete graduation rate (58%) among all Division I teams earning a bowl invitation.
 Among the teams which participated in bowl games following the 2002, 2003 and 2004 seasons, only Iowa and Southern Cal ranked in the top five in graduation rates in each of the three seasons.